IRNAS/PitStop1/testing/high pressure sealing/README.md

 # High pressure sealing test report

 ## Goal
 After the right material and sealing method were selected, the sealing under high pressure had to be tested as well.
 For testing we have made a new series of two enclosures, one PitStop Tag enclosure and one PitStop Camera enclosure.
-We have used polyamide for enclosures and rubber O-ring string for sealing.
+We have used polyoxymethylene (POM) for enclosures and rubber O-ring string for sealing.
 Enclosures were put under high pressure up to 25 bar, equal to the depth of 250m.

 <img
 src="https://github.com/IRNAS/PitStop1/blob/master/testing/high%20pressure%20sealing/pics/IMG_20170822_090302.jpg"  width="500px" height="375px">